 Water Softener vs Water Descaler – Which One Fits Your Home?

 Hard water is a universal problem.
 Minerals such as calcium and magnesium make tap water hard, leaving behind chalky limescale deposits on taps, boilers and appliances.
-If you’ve ever noticed white crusts on your kettle or felt like your shower pressure is declining, you’re experiencing the effects of hard water firsthand.
-Two solutions are often mentioned: water softeners and water descalers.
+Two solutions are commonly mentioned: water softeners and water descalers.
 They might sound similar, yet they work very differently.
-In this guide we’ll break down how each technology functions, explore their benefits and drawbacks, and help you decide which system is right for your home and lifestyle.
-This comprehensive guide compares water softeners vs water descalers to help you choose the right solution.
+This guide breaks down how each technology functions and helps you choose the right solution.

 What causes limescale?